Applications for the 2025 ACT Book of the Year Award are currently open and close on Thursday 20 March 2025.

 GPO Box 158

-CANBERRA ACT 2601 - If delivering in person, please contact artsACT to arrange a delivery time.
+CANBERRA ACT 2601 - If delivering in person at 220 London Circuit, Canberra, please contact artsACT on (02) 6207 2384 or email artsACT@act.gov.au in advance to arrange a delivery time.

-- artsACT will determine eligibility but may seek the advice of the judging panel.
+- artsACT will determine eligibility but may seek the advice of the judging panel or clarification from the nominator.
 The decision of artsACT is final.

-- Copies of nominated books received will be provided to the ACT Library Service or other appropriate ACT Government agencies.
+- Copies of nominated books received will be donated to Libraries ACT.
 Books will not be returned to the author or publisher.

 - Copies of the shortlisted and winning books will be used to promote the Award and the authors.

-- If an event is held to announce the shortlisted authors and the winner, the shortlisted authors may be requested to attend.
+- If an event is held to announce the shortlisted and winning books, the shortlisted authors may be invited to attend.

-The judges also awarded two highly commended and three shortlisted novels from local authors:
+The judges also awarded two highly commended and three shortlisted works from local authors:

 Previous winning nominations to the ACT Book of the Year Award (page hosted by Libraries ACT).